Dr Helen Glew

 Teaching

-I teach on a range of modules in History at Westminster, including those related to the history of London and more broadly to the social and cultural history of Britain, as well as those which explore how the past is depicted in museums and heritage sites.
-At third year undergraduate level, I teach the research-led module 'Transatlantic Feminisms: the women's movement in twentieth-century Britain and Canada'.
+I teach on a range of modules in History at Westminster, including those related to the history of London and more broadly to the social and cultural history of Britain.
+At third year undergraduate level, I offer special subjects on women workers in London and on technological and cultural change in the 1980s and 1990s.

 Research

 My work centres on questions around women's employment, feminism, and women in public life in the late 19th and 20th centuries.
-I am also interested in representations of women in popular culture and have published on aspects of women in magazines and periodicals in the twentieth century.
+I am also interested in representations of women in popular culture and in museums.

 Publications